Family, Friend and Neighbor Child Fatality & Serious Injury

 Substantiated Child Abuse Incidents

-DCYF conducts background checks for prospective and current FFN providers.
-The number of substantiated child abuse incidents listed in the chart represents the number of providers whose background check certification was changed to disqualified because they were found to have abused or neglected a child during the course of their unsupervised access to children in in their care during that review period.
+DCYF runs background checks on all current and potential FFN providers.
+The number shown in the chart represents providers whose background check status changed to “disqualified” because DCYF found they abused or neglected a child while providing care.